elixir-cldr/cldr/README.md

 ## Getting Started

 `Cldr` is an Elixir library for the [Unicode Consortium's](http://unicode.org) [Common Locale Data Repository (CLDR)](http://cldr.unicode.org).
 The intentions of CLDR, and this library, is to simplify the locale specific formatting of numbers, lists, currencies, calendars, units of measure and dates/times.
-As of October 2019 and `ex_cldr` Version 2.11.0, `Cldr` is based upon [CLDR version 36.0.0](https://github.com/unicode-cldr/cldr-json).
+As of April 2020 and `ex_cldr` Version 2.14.0, `Cldr` is based upon [CLDR version 37.0.0](https://github.com/unicode-cldr/cldr-json).

 The first step is to define a module that will host the desired `Cldr` configuration and the functions that serve as the public API.
 This module is referred to in this documentation as a `backend` module.
 For example: